gayverjr/pyemap/README.md

 ```
 pip install pyemap
 ```
-For full functionality, install [RDKit](https://www.rdkit.org/docs/Install.html), [MUSCLE](https://www.drive5.com/muscle/), [MSMS](http://mgltools.scripps.edu/packages/MSMS) (not available on Mac OS Catalina), and [DSSP](https://swift.cmbi.umcn.nl/gv/dssp/DSSP_3.html), all of which can be downloaded free of charge from their owners, and are available on most platforms.
+For full functionality, install [RDKit](https://www.rdkit.org/docs/Install.html), [MUSCLE](https://www.drive5.com/muscle/), [MSMS](http://mgltools.scripps.edu/packages/MSMS) (not available on Mac OS Catalina and later), and [DSSP](https://swift.cmbi.umcn.nl/gv/dssp/DSSP_3.html), all of which can be downloaded free of charge from their owners, and are available on most platforms.

 # Getting started
-Please see our [tutorial](https://pyemap.readthedocs.io/en/latest/tutorial/tutorial.html) on how to use PyeMap.
-This tutorial is also available as a Jupyter notebook in the examples directory.
+Please see our tutorials for [single](https://pyemap.readthedocs.io/en/latest/tutorial/single_protein.html) and [multiple](https://pyemap.readthedocs.io/en/latest/tutorial/mining.html) protein analysis to help get started using PyeMap.
+These tutorials are also available as a Jupyter notebook in the examples directory.

 # Bugs and feature requests
 Please report any bugs and make feature requests [here](https://github.com/gayverjr/pyemap/issues).
 For issues exclusive to the web version [eMap](https:emap.bu.edu), please send an email to <emap.bu@gmail.com>.
 We also greatly encourage users to contribute by making pull requests on [GitHub](https://github.com/gayverjr/pyemap)!